The Climate Data Steering Committee

 Commissioner, Financial Sector Conduct Authority (FSCA), South Africa

-Minister of Finance, Chile
+Government of Chile

 Sabine Mauderer